- Writing a ghost story – how to start

 The Haunted Hills

-The setting is an old stone cottage in Derbyshire where a boy is staying with his family.
+The setting for The Haunted Hills is an old stone cottage in Derbyshire where a boy is staying with his family.
 He is grieving for his friend, who died when a stolen car crashed.
 The boy is drawn to the desolate moors and hills which are haunted by the ghost of the lost lad of local legend.
 I use the local story and the dramatic landscape of the Dark Peak as well as my imagination to create the atmosphere and the plot.

 (This novel for 12+ will be published in 2022.)